ansar-javaid/ansar-javaid/README.md

 - 👋 Hi, I’m @ansar-javaid
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on Java base Projects
+- 💞️ I’m looking to collaborate on Java Projects
-- 📫 You can reach me by visiting this link:https://ansar-javaid.wixsite.com/ansar-portfolio
+- 📫 You can reach me by visiting :https://ansar-javaid.wixsite.com/ansar-portfolio

 <!---
 ansar-javaid/ansar-javaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.